 During the preoperative consultation, you must be informed of the procedures, risks and expected results of the intervention (see Informed consent).
 You can also ask the surgeon or anesthesiologist questions on the day of your hospitalization.
 Remember to organize your return home: someone accompanying you back home, planning daily life: help with the toilet, cleaning, shopping, cooking … It is essential to comply with any fasting instructions dictated by the surgeon and confirmed by the anesthetist.
 Remember that the term “fasting” means no food for six hours before anesthesia.
-Drinks (clear liquids: coffee, tea, water, etc.) are authorized up to 2 hours before the intervention.
+You are not allowed to smoke during the entire fasting process.

 Depending on your history, your general condition (or your desire), a consultation with an anesthesiologist before your hospitalization may be requested by your surgeon.
 This will allow you to discuss with the anesthesiologist-resuscitator the type of anesthesia (local, loco-regional, general), to assess the risks, and to possibly adapt your current treatments.
-In the vast majority of cases, the doctor in charge of your anesthesia will call you during the week of your surgery and will examine you on the day of hospitalization.
+In the vast majority of cases, the doctor in charge of your anesthesia will call you the day before your surgery and will examine you on the day of hospitalization.
 Local anesthesia is done by the surgeon.

-Most hand surgeries are done under local or loco-regional anesthesia, with a pneumatic tourniquet placed at the root of the arm (to operate in bloodless conditions with reduced blood loss and clearer operating field), i.e. without blood loss.
+Almost all hand and upper limb surgeries are done with a pneumatic tourniquet placed at the root of the arm (to operate in bloodless conditions with reduced blood loss and clearer operating field), i.e. without blood loss.
 A health check (blood test, electrocardiogram, etc.) is not systematic.
 However, any current illness, acute or chronic, must be reported: diabetes, hemophilia, epilepsy, hepatitis … Similarly, any old illness that has left its after-effects (heart disease, heart attack, stomach ulcer …) must be mentioned.
 You will receive a questionnaire by e-mail which must be completed and brought on the day of hospitalization.

 A medication in progress must be known: taking antibiotics, neuroleptics, antihypertensive drugs, etc., especially for drug interactions.
 Taking oral anticoagulants (Sintrom®, Previscan®) requires their discontinuation and their replacement if necessary by a low molecular weight heparin (Fraxiparine®, Lovenox®…).
 This relay will be organized by your anesthesiologist in consultation with the attending physician and/or the cardiologist.
 Aspirin Cardio® can, in most cases, be continued.
 However, stopping is recommended during procedures that cause bleeding such as those on the bone (7 to 10 days before the operation).
 The possible discontinuation of Plavix® will be discussed during a specialist consultation (cardiology).
-In case of doubt or questions, your anesthesiologist or surgeon are at your disposal.
+In case of doubt or questions, your anesthesiologist or surgeon is at your disposal.
 Allergies must be reported during the consultation with the surgeon in order to mention them on your hospitalization file.

 Skin preparation and aseptic measures

 The day before your hospitalization and before going to the establishment, a full shower (hair and body) with foaming Betadine® or Hibiscrub®, in case of allergies, is required.
 A prescription for the product will be provided during the consultation with your surgeon.
 Take off your rings and jewelry, cut your nails (optional for women), remove nail polish and makeup.
 Gel nail polish is exempt.
 Check for any recent skin lesions.